4 Surprising Reasons You May Be Anxious

 WHAT TO DO: The 28-Day Reset.
 Before you start, make note of the nature, frequency and severity of your anxiety so you’re able to track your results.
 The most important phase of this programme will be the re-introduction phase, which helps you add foods back in one by one so that you can identify symptoms that may occur with each food.

 WHAT TO TAKE: Let’s be clear, the most important way to improve symptoms of food intolerance is to avoid the food.
 But, improving your gut health and microbial diversity can help calm down an overreactive gut and help restore mood.
 G.I.
-Fix contains lactobacillus rhamnosus and lactobacillus casei, bacterial strains that have been shown to reduce symptoms of depression and anxiety.
+Fix contains lactobacillus rhamnosus and lactobacillus casei, bacterial strains that have been clinically proven to support a variety of health outcomes.

 3. You may be dehydrated.